 Tesco brought in a £1,000 signing-on payment, and raised pay at the Hemel Hempstead, Hertfordshire, depot of its subsidiary Booker Retail Partners by £5 an hour – though that is only a temporary move.
 Presumably Tesco is hoping that Keir Starmer’s plan will be implemented and it can bring wages back down.

 The employers may find that an uphill struggle.
-When the 40 drivers at the Booker depot at Hemel Hempstead based in Thamesmead, south-east London, learnt of their Hemel Hempstead colleagues’ success they demanded the same – and when denied it voted unanimously to strike.
+When the 40 drivers at the Booker depot in Thamesmead, south-east London, learnt of their Hemel Hempstead colleagues’ success they demanded the same – and when denied it voted unanimously to strike.

 The company has rapidly had to make a serious offer to the Thamesmead drivers, who supply 1,500 Londis, Premier, Budgen and Happy Shopper stores across London and the South East.